-Above all, our experienced team of neurologists, cardiologists, radiologists and ENT specialists will carefully monitor for signs that your headache and dizziness may be a sign of something more serious.
+Above all, our experienced team of neurologists, cardiologists and radiologists will carefully monitor for signs that your headache and dizziness may be a sign of something more serious.
 Dizziness with headache can sometimes indicate the need for emergency medical care that requires urgent treatment.

 Headaches – the most common symptoms

 The most common symptoms of headache described by patients are: throbbing or dull headache, nausea, vomiting, dizziness, complete or partial incapacity to perform daily professional or family duties, indisposition

 It’s often alarming to have a headache or dizzines, sometimes at the same time.
 However, many things can cause the combination of these two symptoms, from dehydration to anxiety.
 The International Classification of Headache Disorders (ICHD) defines more than 150 different types of headaches.